 Ducting should be sized for the appropriate air quantity and pressure drop.
-The clearance required for the connection sides of the unit depends on whether the unit is to be ducted for process air, reactivation air, or both.
-Refer to the Installation drawing for the duct connection locations.
+The clearance required for the duct connections depends on whether the unit is to be ducted for process air, reactivation air, or both.
+Refer to the installation drawing for the duct connection locations.